ljtill/bicep-scaffold/README.md

 # Scaffold

-Use this template to bootstrap a new repository with ready to use workflows for deploying Azure services.
+Use this template to bootstrap a new repository with ready to use automation for deploying Azure services.

-This template includes the integrated GitHub Actions to compile Bicep source, validate templates and deploy.

-Within the `src/` folder you will find the core `main.bicep` with an example module.
-The `main.bicep` is set to deploy at subscription scope as well as the `Resources` module for Resource Groups.
-Define additional modules and set the `targetScope` to deploy resources.
+The workflow is compiled of three key stages - compile Bicep files, validate resource changes (what-if) and deploy resources.
+This workflow can be customized toy your needs and deployment scenarios.
+The workflow can also be integrated with environments if you have multiple application lifecycles.

+Within the `src/` directory, you will find the following artifacts:

+- `main.bicep` This is the main Bicep file that will load the configuration and resource modules.
+- `configs/` This directory contains the configuration files for the deployments.
+- `modules/` This directory that contains the resource groups and resource modules.

-### Pre-requisites
+### Getting Started

-Create an Azure Active Directory application and a service principal.
+Azure Active Directory

+- Create new application
-Add federated credentials for the Azure Active Directory application.
+- Setup federated credentials

-Create GitHub secrets for storing Azure configuration.
+Azure Resource Manager

+- Create role assignment

+GitHub Actions

+- Add repository secrets
   - ARM_TENANT_ID
   - ARM_SUBSCRIPTION_ID
   - ARM_CLIENT_ID
-- ARM_CLIENT_SECRET

 ### Links